Pedro-Goncal/beatbox-vanilaJS/README.md

-# beatbox-vanilaJS-CP
+# Beatbox app vanilaJS

-Simple Vanila JavaScript beat box machin.
+* Simple Vanila JavaScript beat box machine.
-Using classes and objects to manipulate the DOM
+* Using classes and objects to manipulate the DOM

+#### For More info Please check out my [LinkedIn](https://www.linkedin.com/in/pedro-goncalves88)